csikosmarci24/vitmav45-Mayuyu/README.md

 * DrugBank interaction graph (http://snap.stanford.edu/biodata/datasets/10001/10001-ChCh-Miner.html)

 Related files:
-* project/data_visualization.ipynb: Notebook with the download scripts, visualization and statistical processing of the data
+* project/data_visualization.ipynb: Notebook with the download scripts, visualization and processing of the data
 * project/100edges.html: Additional visualization of the interaction graph with its first 100 edges

 # Running the code (for later stages)